-- The Crypto Council hosted a Twitter Spaces discussion breaking down the midterm election results and what they mean for the future of crypto.
+- The Crypto Council hosted a midterm and crypto Twitter Spaces breaking down results and what they mean for the future of our digital economy.

 - Industry experts and DC insiders shared thoughts on election outcomes, what the next Congress will look like, and the road ahead for digital assets policy.

 - Listen to the session and continue reading for highlights

 More than 95 million Americans cast their ballots this week in the U.S. midterm elections.
 Voters weighed in on all 435 seats in the House of Representatives, 35 Senate races, 36 gubernatorial races, and campaigns for state and local offices all over the country.